KMaciejewsk/lowbob-scanner/README.md

 - `config/channels.example.json`
   You will add channels with commands anyways so just change name to `channels.json`.

+- `config/users.example.json`
+  You will add users with commands anyways so just change name to `users.json`.

 - `.env.example`
   Input your own `OPENAI_API_KEY` and `DISCORD_BOT_TOKEN` here.
 You can get them at [OpenAI](https://platform.openai.com/signup) and [Discord Developer Portal](https://discord.com/developers/applications).
   Rename this file to `.env` and add your real secrets.